CameronGrenier/the-quad/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
 5. Open a pull request describing your changes.
-Please refer to our CONTRIBUTING.md file for more details.